modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 Number of the file to focus: 2
 ```

-We are back in the test output mode but only the focused test file remains.
+We are back in the test output mode but only the focused test file is shown.

 ```
 test/sum.test.js: